Becoming an HVAC Project Manager: Steps & Certification

 The title of HVAC project manager can mean different things depending on the hiring party.
 In most cases, an HVAC project manager is someone with experience in the HVAC field who oversees new projects for an HVAC construction company, or as a consultant for a contractor.
 Oftentimes, an HVAC project manager will be responsible for assessing the site of a new HVAC installation or renovation project and putting together a bid for his or her employer.
 An HVAC project manager, therefore, must be able to create a definitive list of the parts and labor that will be necessary to complete a project to the client’s specifications.
 This includes a thorough evaluation of the current HVAC system and the ability to determine which parts can be kept and which must be replaced.

 Unlike an HVAC technician, an HVAC project manager will not necessarily be involved in the hands-on completion of an HVAC system installation or repair.
-Instead, an HVAC project manager is responsible for interfacing with the client while the project is being completed, coordinating all the different people responsible for various HVAC design elements, and ensuring the entire project meets construction standards.
+Instead, an HVAC project manager is responsible for interfacing with the client while the project is being completed, coordinating all the people responsible for various HVAC design elements, and ensuring the entire project meets construction standards.

-In some cases, a company may have an HVAC project engineer, an HVAC project manager, or an HVAC supervisor.
+Sometimes, a company may have an HVAC project engineer, an HVAC project manager, or an HVAC supervisor.
 When this is the case, the engineer will generally take charge of the site assessment, compile a plan, and bid for the project, while the project manager will handle on-site duties once the project is won.

 Skills & Personality Traits of HVAC Project Managers